mirego/csgames18-competition/README.md

 ⚠️ Please keep 10 minutes before the end of the competition to prepare the submission ⚠️
 </th></tr></thead></table>

-The submission will be done by adding a **Pull Request** to this Github repository.
+The submission will be done by adding a **Pull Request** to this GitHub repository.

 > If you are not familiar with the concept, please refer to these articles:
 > - [Fork a repo](https://help.github.com/articles/fork-a-repo/)